Skip to content

 The programme at a glance

 The UAE's Golden Visa grants 10-year renewable residency without requiring a national sponsor.
-Holders can stay outside the UAE for extended periods without losing their visa, sponsor family members regardless of age, and employ domestic workers.
-As of Q1 2026, the programme has issued over 250,000 permits — up from roughly 150,000 at the end of 2024.
+Holders can stay outside the UAE for extended periods without losing their visa, sponsor family members regardless of age, and employ domestic workers (UAE Government Portal: Golden Visa).
+As of Q1 2026, the programme has issued over 250,000 permits, up from roughly 150,000 at the end of 2024.

 For professionals, the appeal is straightforward: it decouples your residency status from your employer.
-If you leave a role or get made redundant, you don't face the usual 30-day grace period.
-That's not a minor benefit in a market where employment visa cancellation triggers an immediate countdown.
+If you leave a role or get made redundant, you do not face the usual 30-day grace period.
+That is not a minor benefit in a market where employment visa cancellation triggers an immediate countdown.

 Who actually qualifies (and who doesn't)

-The eligibility criteria have expanded significantly since the programme's 2019 launch, but the version that matters for salaried professionals is the Skilled Professional pathway.
-Here's what's required:
+The eligibility criteria have expanded significantly since the 2019 launch, but the version that matters for salaried professionals is the Skilled Professional pathway, administered by the Federal Authority for Identity, Citizenship, Customs and Port Security (ICP) (ICP Golden Residency portal).

 You qualify if you hold: